-- In 2021 in England and Wales, out of 5,175 suicides in those aged 16 years and over, 253 suicides occurred in UK Armed Forces veterans. - Overall, after accounting for age, there was no evidence of a difference in the rate of suicide between male UK Armed Forces veterans and the male general population. - However, male UK Armed Forces veterans aged 25 to 44 years had a higher rate of suicide compared with males aged 25 to 44 years in the general population.3 - The risk of death by suicide among veterans has been associated with being of younger age, lower rank, and having a lower length of service at the time of discharge.
+- In 2021 in England and Wales, out of 5,175 suicides in those aged 16 years and over, 253 suicides occurred in UK Armed Forces veterans. - Overall, after accounting for age, there was no evidence of a difference in the rate of suicide between male UK Armed Forces veterans and the male general population. - However, male UK Armed Forces veterans aged 25 to 44 years had a higher rate of suicide compared with males aged

+25 to 44 years in the general population.3

+- Male UK Armed Forces veterans aged between 25 to 34 years (veteran = 38.2 deaths per 100,000; general population = 18.0 per 100,000); and aged 35 to 44 years (veteran = 33.5 deaths per 100,000; general population 18.8 per 100,000) - The risk of death by suicide among veterans has been associated with being of younger age, lower rank, and having a lower length of service at the time of discharge.
 Research by Manchester University found that suicide was less common amongst veterans than within the general population, except for one group: young early Service leavers.4